Liga 1 Putri: Broadcasters

-In Indonesia, the league is currently broadcast by free-to-air public television network TVRI and Djarum Media's premium multi platform network Mola through 2022.
-For the first edition, Mola is broadcasting selected matches from opening series and TVRI from third series, the rights also includes four semi finals and both finals.
-Live matches on Nasional are also available for viewers outside Indonesia through TVRI website and TVRI Klik app.
+In Indonesia, the league was broadcast by free-to-air public television network TVRI and Djarum Media's premium multi platform network Mola through 2022.
+For the first edition, Mola broadcast selected matches from opening series and TVRI from third series, the rights also included four semi finals and both finals.
+Live matches on Nasional were also available for viewers outside Indonesia through TVRI website and TVRI Klik app.